Why You Might Want A Professional to Manage Your Investments

 • If you have company stock inside it, roll that to a taxable account.

-Once you get to a certain age (> 59 ½ years old) and stage of life (retired), the plan is to start taking money out of your 401(k) to spend, not just to move it into a different retirement account.
+Once you get to a certain age (> 59 ½ years old) and stage (retired) of life, the plan is to start taking money out of your 401(k) to spend, not just to move it into a different retirement account.
 So, that’s technically another option.
-But for people still in their earning years or younger than 59 ½, this is generally a bad idea.
+But for people still in their earning years, this is generally a bad idea.

 How do you decide what to do with your old 401(k)?